SeanFoley123/Pincthepen/README.md

 # Pincthepen
-Arduino code to control our color sensing, color-changin pen
+Arduino code to control our color sensing, color-changing pen